1. How do I search for my topic?

-- Identify the keywords of your topic and use those as your search words
+- Identify the keywords of your topic and use those as your search words.

-- Each article has tags assigned to it, words or shorts phrases that make them searchable - you want your search words to match those tags
+- Each book and article has tags assigned to it, words or shorts phrases that make each book or article searchable

 Example: Your research question is: Does religion in the African American community buffer against suicide?